 Dr. Dominica Dipio’s current areas of research are in ritual performance and conflict resolution, folktales and legends, and ethnic stereotypes.
 (Courtesy Sr. Dr. Dominica Dipio)

-Africans Telling Their Own Stories Since its launch in 2008, the African Humanities Program (AHP), funded by Carnegie Corporation of New York in partnership with the American Council of Learned Societies, has grown a community of more than 400 humanities scholars to ensure that African history and stories are told by Africans.
-The program, which has invested more than $14 million to develop the network of humanities scholars through pre- and postdoctoral fellowships, aims to deepen the development of Africa’s histories, arts, philosophies, literatures, and musical and cultural traditions through the eyes of its native scholars rather than colonizers or researchers outside the continent.
+Africans Telling Their Own Stories Since its launch in 2008, the African Humanities Program (AHP), funded by Carnegie Corporation of New York in partnership with the American Council of Learned Societies (ACLS), has grown a community of more than 400 humanities scholars to ensure that African history and stories are told by Africans.
+The program, which has invested more than $14 million to develop the network of humanities scholars through pre- and postdoctoral fellowships, aims to deepen the development of Africa’s histories, arts, philosophies, literatures, and musical and cultural traditions through the eyes of its native scholars rather than colonizers or researchers from outside the continent.
 Sister Dominica Dipio, professor of literature at Makerere University in Uganda, was among the first African Humanities Program fellows.
-In her essay and the accompanying video, Dipio underscores the importance of the humanities as an essential complement to efforts to advance science, technology, engineering, and math (STEM) education in Africa.
+In her essay and the accompanying video, Dipio underscores the importance of the humanities as an essential complement to efforts to advance science, technology, engineering, and mathematics (STEM) education in Africa.

 When I was young, having finished school with very high marks on my A-levels, people asked me what I wanted to study at university.
 I had never been interested in fields that involved numbers, graphs, maps, and calculations.
-I wanted literature, languages, history, religion, the fine and performing arts.
+I wanted literature, languages, history, religion, and the fine and performing arts.
 I did not yet have a sense that the subjects I was most passionate about were at the core of the humanities.
 I only knew that they centered around creativity, expression, and narrative.
 But as I worked through my bachelor’s and master’s degrees at Makerere University, and then my PhD at the Pontifical Gregorian University in Rome, where I studied women in African cinema, I began to realize that even though my research was centered on the humanities, it was dependent on components of STEM (science, technology, engineering, and mathematics) — and most especially on the technical medium of film, which today I use to document oral histories, engage rural communities in conversation, and convey my findings to audiences.

 There is no doubt that STEM is crucial to the goal of creating a self-sufficient and thriving Uganda.
 In a country where demand for higher education is booming, with a demand 50 percent higher than the global average, our universities can offer only a limited number of seats for STEM training, and as a result we find an unfortunately high unemployment rate for university graduates.
 In this context, it is not surprising that six years ago, President Yoweri Museveni called for universities to close down their humanities offerings entirely in favor of an almost exclusive focus on science and technology.
 Luckily for me and my colleagues who work in the humanities, this did not come to pass.
 On the contrary, since President Museveni made that statement, political leaders and educational policymakers have embraced the idea that genuine development must have at its heart the arts as well as the sciences.